Why I self published my new book on policies and procedures

 A person qualified to give information on policy work and take the lead on policy projects should be able to self publish a quality book.

 And then there is price.
-My prior books had a relatively high price tag -- about $70.
+My prior books had a relatively high price tag -- about $70 (now up to $150 for some reason for a hardcover).
 That is more than some people are willing to pay for a book.
 Here, I set the price myself and it is affordable and good value no matter which version is chosen -- hardcover, paperback, or eBook.
-Many are going to realize that the price is better for them because it is self-published.
+Readers will realize that the price is better for them because it is self-published.

 Before I sum up, let me emphasize that there are many respectable publishers with qualified professionals working for them.
 They bring a lot to the table with experience, expertise, process, reach, and marketing.
-Including the two publishers of my prior books.
-I have respect for the organizations, people, and process, and I am not pretending that self-publishing could or should replace them.
+This includes the two publishers of my prior books, I have respect for the organizations, people, and process, and I am not pretending that self-publishing could (or should) replace them.

 I'm just explaining some of the reasons why I decided to go this route, this time.